Skip to main content

 - ["severity", "=", "critical"]

-A team-specific notificationPolicy is optional.
 If it is omitted, all alerts in that team namespace are sent to the team's defaultReceiver.

 Resulting routing behavior

-With the configuration above, routing works like this:
+With the configuration above:

 • Alerts from namespaces that do not belong to a team-specific branch go to platform-team-default.